 In the instance of your neighbour, you want to make sure you’ve got a clear view of them through your spy camera while ensuring they won’t see the device; an upstairs window or a porch plant could be an excellent option.
 To catch someone closer to home you will need to think about it more carefully, but try to gauge the rooms the person spends the most time in and go from there.

 A hidden camera can only be useful if it does what it promises, and stays hidden.
 You’ll know your houses better than we do, but it’s worth thinking about the most naturally positioned items or anything that doesn’t get moved very often.
 Cameras hidden in everyday objects, such as the Junction Box WiFI Camera and Tissue Box Spy Camera can be very effective, as these types of items are seen on such a regular basis that they are unlikely to draw suspicion.
 However, do make sure that your chosen design fits into your intended environment.

-A smoke detector WiFi camera also has huge value as nobody would ever think to check or tamper with it.
+The Smoke Alarm WiFi Camera in particular has huge value in this regard, as nobody would ever think to check or tamper with it.
 Ensure you don’t attempt to conceal a camera behind anything that could easily fall to one side or in front of the camera lens, for example in a plant pot.
 In this case, it’s best to go with our pre-built Decorative Plant Spy Camera.
 This will only add to your frustrations if you don’t get the evidence you are looking for.

 >>Find the perfect hiding place with our room-by-room guide on how to hide your spy camera

 In the case of lens obstruction, a partial or blanked out screenshot is worth very little without supporting evidence that can be provided by an audio & voice recorder.
 This lack of backup evidence could result in the loss of expensive resources or even lose a one-off opportunity to capture valuable intelligence.
 The spy camera’s value for money is increased hugely when it includes a recording device.